-Avoid wear and tear: Use protective items against chafing on the the accessories with rough surfaces (protective items for spreaders, stanchions etc.).
+Avoid tears and wear: Use protective items against chafing on the the accessories with rough surfaces (protective items for spreaders, stanchions etc.).

 Between two sea trips, slacken the halyard (for the sails on furler) and the mainsail foot tuning line.